hphelion/documentation/cli.unix.reference.md

 ###Description
 Remove metadata from a server in your compute account.
-You can speciry the server name or ID.
+You can specify the server name or ID.
 You can specify one or more metadata keys on the command line.
 Optionally, you can specify an availability zone.

 ###Examples
 Remove the r2 and c3 metadata from the server: